okibcn/nano-for-windows/README.md

 ```
 # Usage

 This repo handles only the conversion to Windows OS.
-The original GNU nano **[documentation](https://www.nano-editor.org/docs.php)** covers All the usage instructions.
+The original GNU nano **[documentation](https://www.nano-editor.org/docs.php)** covers all the usage instructions.
 For a quick reference you can just press F1 within nano to open the integrated help.

 The interface customization file is located in the user profile and has a fair description of each setting.
 To edit it, just open a powershell terminal type:
 ```pwsh
 > nano ~/.nanorc